JoelMichaelRutter/wax_crate_MS5/README.md

 ## **Strategy**
 ### **Business Goals**
 In terms of business scope, this application provides many benefits:
-* To provide the user with an intuitive easy to use website.
+* To provide the user with an intuitive easy-to-use website.
-* To increase the sale of records through enticing content.
+* To increase the sale of records through appealing, relevant content.
-* Increase the sale of records through the ability to give customers a taste of the music prior to checkout.
+* Increase the sale of records through the ability to give customers a taste of the music prior to checkout (via Spotify)
 * To introduce customers to new music they may like through recommendations (hot picks).
 * To allow customers ease of use via filtering, searching and sorting.

 ### **Marketing Strategy**
-I employed a few web marketing strategies here in a bid to bring in customers to the site.
+I employed web marketing strategies here in a bid to increase traffic to the site.

 <details>
 <summary><b>Search Engine Optimisation (SEO)</b></summary>

-My main marketing strategy is SEO.
-To start the process off before development, I had a think about the type of things I would need to include in the project to increase the search engine ranking.
+My main marketing strategy is Search Engine Optimisation (SEO).
+To start the process off before development, I considered the type of information I would need to include in the project to increase the search engine ranking which would hopefully convert into increase traffic to the site and in turn record sales.

-1. The first thing I did was some keyword research.
-The main words that will be searched for in context of the site in my own opinion as someone who purchases records is the artist name, the track I'm looking for, the word "vinyl" and the genres.
-As a result of this, I put those words to one side as they would be included within the database for the site and I focused on the content that I would have to hard code into DNA of the site.
+The first thing I conducted was keyword research using my own knowledge of buying records as well as using Google search to see what competitors were doing and what was ranking highly.
+Using Google, I searched various terms including record shops, records for sale, vinyl stores, house music records.
+It was clear to me there would be some obvious search terms including the artist, the track name, the word ‘vinyl’ as well as genres.
+I put those words to one side as they would be included within the database, and I focused on the content that I would have to hard code into DNA of the site to aid SEO.
 I created a table of long tail and short tail keywords that I could use within the site.
-Not all of them made it into the content as there was no natural way to add it in and I didn't want to content stuff as that would have a negative effect so any that I couldn't naturally weave into the content, I included within the keywords meta tag on the base template.
+Not all of them made it into the content as there was no natural way to add them in and I didn't want to add content that would not be seamless for the user and felt disjointed that could result in them bouncing from the site, so I included them within the keywords meta tag on the base template.
+As a long-term goal if this were a real-life business, I would consider acquiring a license to use a dedicated SEO tool, for example SEMRush, to conduct my keyword research to see how I compared to my competitors and what words I should be bidding on to increase the record shop’s ranking.
+Also I’d monitor Google Analytics on a regular basis to aid my SEO efforts too and gain better insight to my target audience and user demographic.
+This would allow me to monitor the success of the site and make changes to suit my customers’ needs in the best way and see what they aren’t interacting with and ensure content stays relevant and engaging.

 Below is the table of keywords that I researched: